 Juventus wins MLS All-Star Game on penalties after 1-1 draw

+On pace for a record-shattering season, Martinez fittingly scored the lone goal for the MLS stars.

+”I feel very happy,” Martinez said through a translator. ”It was a very important game, a very important moment.”

-Juventus scored on all five of its penalties before 72,317, winning when Mattia De Sciglio drilled one into the upper left corner past Columbus goalkeeper Zack Steffen.
-The MLS scored on its first three penalties, but Bradley Wright-Phillips of New York Red Bulls left the door open in the fourth round when he slammed his shot off the post.
+Juventus scored on all five of its penalties, winning when Mattia De Sciglio drilled one into the upper left corner past Columbus goalkeeper Zack Steffen.
+The MLS scored on its first three penalties, but Bradley Wright-Phillips of New York Red Bulls left the door open in the fourth round when he yanked his attempt off the left post.

 This game was a showcase for Atlanta United and $1.5 billion Mercedes-Benz Stadium , where record crowds have flocked since the club joined MLS in 2017.
 The team is averaging nearly 52,000 per game this season and already has drawn five largest single-game league crowds in MLS history – each more than 70,000.

-Add another mark to the ever-growing list.
-It was the largest turnout in the history of the MLS All-Star Game, surpassing the crowd of 70,728 for the 2010 match in Houston.
+Add another attendance mark to the ever-growing list.
+It was the largest standalone turnout in the history of the MLS All-Star Game, surpassing the 2010 match in Houston that featured Manchester United and drew 70,728.

-Juventus, which is playing four games on its American tour, didn’t bring along its prized acquisition of the offseason – five-time FIFA Player of the Year Cristiano Ronaldo .
-He remained at home to rest and train after Portugal’s elimination from the World Cup and his pricey transfer from Real Madrid.

 Juventus jumped ahead in the 21st minute.
 Giving the Italians far too much room to develop the play, the MLS back line allowed Matheus Pereira to go unchallenged as he curled a left-footed pass in front of the goal.
 Andrea Favilli flicked it past Atlanta keeper Brad Guzan with a nifty header.